 All applications are accepted and considered in confidence.

 Reference letters from academic supervisors must be sent independently from the referee directly to the Kimberley Foundation.
-These letters are due no later than 4:00 pm PST on January 21, 2019.
+These letters are due one week later than the student application.
 [Note.
 Support letters are due at time of submission by applicant]

-The Kimberley Foundation will announce the results of its decision making by no later than February 28, 2019.
+The Kimberley Foundation will announce the results of its decision making within six weeks of the application submission deadline.

-The successful recipient of the Fellowship may commence their experiential learning program at any time between April 1, 2019 and December 15, 2019.
+The successful recipient of the Fellowship may commence their experiential learning program at any time between April 1 and December 15 of the fellowship application year.

 Check out our FAQ page for answers to some of the most frequent questions.